ucsffrancislab/genomics/data/20210302-AGS-illumina/raw/README.md

 The second dataset (AGS-i370) included 659 cases and 586 controls from the UCSF Adult Glioma study genotyped on the Illumina HumanHap370duo panel.

+Within the I370 dataset, the non-AGS prefix controls are these illumina “icontrols” meaning they were provided by illumina, I never used these in any study, per Margaret’s advice.

 FAM file format